riju18/play-around-with-Databricks-and-PySpark/README.md

                 ```

             - **semi**
-                > returns data only from left DF
+                > returns data only from left DF where there is a match with right DF
                 ```python
                 result = df.join(df1,
                                 df.id == df1.id,